 A good cookie just has that strange power to it.
-I prefer soft and chewy, freshly baked cookies but then again the most popular cookie on the planet is an Oreo and that is as crunchy as it gets.
-A good cookie has such an effect on people and after more than 15 years of baking cookies in my spare time I have found a few secrets that will help every baker in their pursuit of their best cookie.
+I prefer soft and chewy, freshly baked cookies, but then again, the most popular cookie on the planet is an Oreo, and that is as crunchy as it gets.
+A good cookie has such an effect on people, and after more than 15 years of baking cookies in my spare time, I have found a few secrets that will help every baker in the pursuit of their best cookie.

 Benefits of Cold Dough